-PROFIRE ENERGY, INC. 2014 EQUITY INCENTIVE PLAN RESTRICTED STOCK UNIT AWARD AGREEMENT
+PROFIRE ENERGY, INC. 2015 EQUITY INCENTIVE PLAN RESTRICTED STOCK UNIT AWARD AGREEMENT

-"Effective Date"), by and between Profire Energy, Inc. , a Nevada corp capitalized terms used herein but not defined herein shall have the mear Plan (the "Plan").
-6. Award .
-The Company hereby grants to Participant a restruishers") of Common Stock, par value \$0.001 per share, of the Compa Plan.
-Each restricted stock unit (a " Unit ") represents the right to receive the terms of the Plan.
-The Units are granted under Section 6(c) of the Plan. one Share, subject to the vesting requirements of this Agreement and 7.
-Vesting .
-Except as otherwise provided in this Agreement, so Company or any Affiliate ("Service"), the Units shall vest in accordance long as Participant is providing service as an Eligible Person for the with the following schedule: On each of the following dates Number of Units Vested 3.
+This RESTRICTED STOCK UNIT AWARD AGREEMENT (this "Agreement") is made this day of, (the "Effective Date"), by and between Profire Energy, Inc., a Nevada corpo oration (the "Company") and ("Participant").
+All capitalized terms used herein but not defined herein shall have the r meanings given to them in the Profire e Energy, Inc. 2015 Equity Incentive Plan (the "Plan").
+Award.
+The Company hereby grants to Participant a restricted "Shares") of Common Stock, par value \$0.001 per share, of the Company Plan.
+Each restricted stock unit (a "Unit") represents the right to receive and the terms of the Plan.
+The Units are granted under Section 6(c) of Participant. according to the terms and condition one Share, subject to the vesting requ s set forth herein and in the irements of this Agreement Vesting .
+Except as otherwise provided in this Agreement, so lon Company or any Affiliate ("Service"), the Units shall vest in accordance w s an Eligible Person for the On each of Number of the following dates Vested 1

 Restrictions on Transfer.
-Until the Units vest pursuant to Sec the Units may be transferred other than by will or by the laws of descent otherwise encumbered, and any purported pledge, alienation, attachmen Company or any Affiliate.
-The Committee may establish procedures as as beneficiary or beneficiaries, to exercise the rights of the Participant a event of the Participant's death. t or encumbrance thereof shall be void and unenforceable against the it deems appropriate for Participant to designate a person or persons,
+Until the Units vest pursuant to Section 2 hereof or unless the Committee determines otherwise, none of the Units may be transferred other than by will or by the laws of descent and distribution and no Units may be pledged, alienated, attached or otherwise encumbered, and any purported pledge, alienation, attachment or encumbrance thereof shall be void and unenforceable against the Company or any Affiliate.
+The Committee may establish procedures as it deems appropriate for Participant to designate a person or persons, as beneficiary or beneficiaries, to exercise the rights of the Participant and receive any property distributable with respect to the Units in the event of the Participant's death.